cyverse-archive/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

+## Making a Pipeline Available for Editing

+Secured Endpoint: GET /secured/edit-workflow/{analysis-id}

+This endpoint is a passthrough to the metadactyl endpoint using the same path.
+Please see the metadactyl documentation for more information.

 ## Requesting Installation of a Tool

 Secured Endpoint: PUT /secured/tool-request